Nose piercing: Cultural traditions

-The septum piercing is popular in countryside of India, Nepal, and Bangladesh.
-In India such piercing is called the 'Nathori' and Bulak.
-Septum piercing is also worn by Kuchipudi and Bharatnatyam dancers.
-Bengali women traditionally would wear the Nathori as a sign of being a married woman.
-The Nathori would be gold with a tear drop that would move along the ring.
+The septum piercing is often worn with nostril piercings in India, Nepal, and Bangladesh.
+In India, such piercing is called the Nathori and Bulak.
+Septum piercing is also worn by Kuchipudi and Bharatnatyam dancers called bullakku or pullakku in south.
+Bengali women traditionally would wear the nathori along with nostril nath as a sign of being a married woman.
+The nathori would be gold with a tear drop that would move along the ring.
 Many lower-class women in rural Bengal still keep this tradition.
-This practice is now declining as many women prefer the nose studs.
+This practice is now declining as many women prefer the smaller nose studs.

 In hilly region of Nepal, the septum piercing is known as Bulaki and is worn by women of multiple ethnic groups.
 In Southern region of Nepal the septum piercing is still common.
 Many older women still adorn their noses with both the septum and left nostril rings.
 Many women have gold nose piercings to show their social, tribal, and religious status in society.

 In Central Australia, nose piercing was central to the development of a boy to a man.
-The Arunta, an aboriginal tribe in Central Australia, rite of passage for a boy.
+For the Arunta, an Aboriginal group in Central Australia, it is a rite of passage for a boy.
 The rite of passage began with dancing ceremonies and developed into the boy moving to the men's camp and learning to hunt.
 The boys are usually between the ages of eleven and thirteen.
-The women at first throw the boy into the air and then is handed the men to throw him into the air to symbolize the boy belonging to the men from then on after.
+The women at first throw the boy into the air, then he is handed to the men to throw him into the air to symbolize the boy belonging to the men from then on after.
 The boy learns to hunt larger animals that requires a tactful skill set that was not needed for smaller game.
 After some time, the boy's nasal septum was pierced and inserted with a bone by his father or grandfather to flatten his nose according to aesthetics.

 Likewise, girls' symbol of coming of age was a nose piercing, but was done by her husband after marriage.
 Culturally, the piercings signified the social status of the individual and their right to access other ceremonies.
 For women, it displayed their ability to acquire a husband.
 For the husband, it displayed his ownership and right to his wife.
 For men, it presented the boy now as a man and his place is society with men.
 He no longer belonged to the children and the women who raised him.
 In addition, he now had the right to ceremonies such as circumcision, subincision and an elevated position in society.